CouncilofLorien/counciloflorien.github.io/docs/cards/M/my-precious.md

 > Scout Hobbit
 >
 > {: .hazard-text .black-text .p-2 }
 > > _**Unique.**_ Manifestation of Gollum.
 Agent.
 May take an extra agent action (not counting against the hazard limit each time he normally takes an agent action.
 If he attacks successfully against a company with a ring, he and a ring (attacker's choice) are discarded.
 If My Precious attacks and fails but is not defeated, the defender may tap a character in the target company to play Gollum (My Precious is discarded).
-Any player whose character eliminates My Precious receives -1 kill MPs.   <br><br>**Home Site:** Goblin-gate, Moria, Shelob's Lair, Mount Doom
+Any player whose character eliminates My Precious receives -1 kill MPs.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 2/9 】</div>